Neostera/classic/dbpw.md

 layout: pw
 ---

-Smile Bot Website.
+VoxBot Website.

-Smile is a multipurpose Discord bot.
+VoxBot is a multipurpose Discord bot.

-Smile has many new commands! check it out!
+VoxBot has many new commands! check it out!

 # Try it out!
 Type `,help` to get started.